Frequently asked questions

 The exams are in line with the Common European Framework:

-Slovene as a Second and Foreign Language The Common European Framework of Reference for Languages / A1 Basic User: Breakthrough Basic level A2 Basic User: Waystage B1 Independent User: Threshold Intermediate level B2 Independent User: Vantage Advanced level C1 Proficient User: Effective Operational Proficiency C2 Proficient User: Mastery
+Slovene as a Second and Foreign Language The Common European Framework of Reference for Languages Breakthrough level A1 Basic User: Breakthrough Basic level A2 Basic User: Waystage B1 Independent User: Threshold Intermediate level B2 Independent User: Vantage Advanced level C1 Proficient User: Effective Operational Proficiency C2 Proficient User: Mastery

-You can register for the basic level Slovene language exam at any of the institutions that provide the exam in the current year.
+You can register for the breakthrough and basic level Slovene language exam at any of the institutions that provide the exam in the current year.
 You can find the list of exam providers here.
-You can register up to ten days before a scheduled exam date; this is done at the institution where you would like to take the exam.
+You can register no later than ten (10) days before the announced examination date or on a date set by the exam provider; this is done at the institution where you would like to take the exam.
 For the intermediate level or the advanced level exam, you can register only at the Examination Centre.

 Register for the exam by filling out a registration form and paying the bill for the exam.
 Send the completed registration form by regular or electronic mail to the exam provider of your choice; you may also register in person.
 After you have registered, you will receive a bill.
 This must be paid no later than ten days before the exam.
 Before the exam you will receive by mail an invitation stating the precise details about the time and place of the exam.